Skip to main content

 Load the washer

-When you load clothes, towels, or sheets into the washer, put them in one at a time.
+When you load clothes, towels, or sheets into the washer, do it one at a time.
 If you throw them in all at once, the pieces can get wrapped up within each other and they won’t soak evenly.

 Dry your laundry